Top Ten Traits of Great Leaders

 By Robert Hewes, PhD

 Being a leader today is different from what it was 10 or even 5 years ago.
 Today’s workplace has a fast pace of change and many more demands.
 It also involves working with many teams usually across different time zones, etc. It’s a complex environment out there.
 Leading and managing have moved well beyond just commanding the troops to “get it done.”
 While there are a number of different leadership styles, the best leaders share some common traits.
-Below is a list of ten leadership traits to get you thinking about your own leadership approach for 2014.
+Below is a list of ten leadership traits to get you thinking about your own leadership approach.

 Developing Executive Leadership